ishtatann/SpaceTradersUnitySDK/docs/ContractsApi.md

             config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new ContractsApi(config);
-            var contractId = "contractId_example";  // string | The ID of the contract
+            var contractId = "contractId_example";  // string | The ID of the contract to fulfill.

             try
             {